 1. Solunar Theory

-He observed several important trends:
+He observed several significant trends:

 - These major and minor times occur daily: two major feeding periods and two minor periods. (source).
 These periods usually last about an hour and a half and can be located in many online solunar tables.